 If you paid for these flights separately, it’s definitely a self transfer.

 Sometimes it might be hard to distinguish the two, self transfer and airline transfer.
 For example, kiwi.com allows you buy several flights as a single booking.
 But if you look at the boarding passes, you’ll see that each one of them has their own reservation number or so called booking reference.
 That means it’s a self transfer.

 Mostly flight search sites tell it somewhere, if it’s a self transfer.

-When buying flights from several airlines, you know, that it's going to be a self transfer.
+When you buy flights from several airlines, it's going to be a self transfer.

 Sometimes there’s no choice.

 One of the ways you can protect yourself against bad flights, is by getting yourself a travel insurance that covers these mishaps.
 If you aren’t sure which insurance to choose, you can as well go with the easiest option and buy a flight using kiwi.com.

 All self transfer flights booked via Kiwi are protected by Kiwi.

 If you miss the first flight, and it’s your fault - it’s your responsibility.

 In all situations.
 No matter the type of a connecting flight.